dgusain1/energysim/README.md

 **energysim** (previously, FMUWorld) is a python-based tool that was developed specifically to simplify energy system based cosimulations.
 Currently, it allows users to combine:

-  - Dynamic Models packaged as Functional Mockup Units (FMUs)
+  - Dynamic models packaged as Functional Mockup Units (FMUs)
   - Pandapower Networks packaged as pickle files
   - PyPSA models (BETA) packaged as Excel workbook
   - csv data files